ABA Required Disclosures

 Transfer of Credit Policy

-Applicants who completed the equivalent of the first semester of law school may apply to transfer
+Applicants who completed the equivalent of the first semester of law school may apply

 to LMU Law.
 The law school from which you wish to transfer must be approved either by the